darbinreyes/subparprogrammer/dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=12m15s)

----

-//

-// My comment: notice here again, like in "Reasoning About Programs Problem 2", Dijkstra uses the phrase "change [variable in the repeatable statement]", it is a sort of abstraction for the as yet undetermined program statements, we know that the variable's value must be changed and that therefore our attention is to focus next on how that variable will be changed.

-// falsity of the guard = ¬(nopo.q > 2) = (nopo.q ≤ 2) = nopo.q is at most 2 = nopo of q is at most 2.

-// P = nopo.q ≥ 2 = nopo of q is at least 2.

-//

----

 So this is the program and it's OK and does the job, provided that we can demonstrate that this program **terminates**.

-// My comment: Recall our separation of concerns from "Reasoning About Programs": 1.
-Partial correctness.
-2. Termination.

 Now, in order to prove termination of this program we might have to do two things.
 First of all, we might have to take into account things that we didn't know, secondly, that are given but we haven't used yet, secondly [sic], we may have to resolve some of the non-determinism.
 Alia [sic, audio not clear] sort of vagueness in the statement that changes q.
 One thing that I have omitted to point out, and that is that here, we are confining our situation to the case that the points are **not collinear**.